 There are a couple of points along the route where you can take a slight detour to come out to a viewing point on the sea.
 One of these is Stack Point, where you get a great view back across Falmouth.

 The hike from Swanpool Beach to Maenporth is about 2.7 kilometres, and you can do it quite comfortably in about an hour.
-But allow longer to stop for those views!
+But as always with Cornwall walks, allow longer to stop for those views!
 When you arrive at Maenporth the beach is waiting for you to unwind, and you could treat yourself to a meal at the award-winning restaurant and bar, The Cove.

 15. Take the ferry to St Mawes